hrishikeshsoman/hrishikeshsoman/README.md

 ---

-⭐️ “What one fool can do, another can.” — Silvanus P. Thompson, Calculus Made Easy ⭐️
+⭐️ “What one fool can do, another can.” — Greek proverb from Calculus Made Easy by Silvanus P. Thompson ⭐️